• Skip to primary navigation

 What to expect?

-• You should not expect them to be sweet.
-They are not a dessert to be eaten straight from the jar like you would do with shop-bought ones.
+Donโ€™t expect these cherries to be sweet - theyโ€™re not a dessert meant to be eaten straight from the jar like store-bought versions.

 What to do with them?

-• You can make a cherry sauce and have it on German waffles with whipped cream on the side; this would be a very traditional German way of eating preserved cherries.
+You can make a cherry sauce and have it on German waffles with whipped cream on the side; this would be a very traditional German way of eating preserved cherries.

-• Make a cherry sauce for pancakes, crepes, ice cream, or on this wonderful dessert Yogurt Bomb.
+Make a cherry sauce for pancakes, crepes, ice cream, or on this wonderful dessert, Yogurt Bomb.

-• Or serve, either plain or thickened with cornstarch, on top of strained yogurt.
+Or serve, either plain or thickened with cornstarch, on top of strained yogurt.

 More preserved cherries

-• Red Wine Cherries
+Red Wine Cherries

-• Cherries in Kirsch
+Cherries in Kirsch

 Do you like this recipe?